MrDrHax/Learning-to-code-in-Python/docs/index.md

 and press enter.

-pip (python's package mannager) will install pygame for you, you just go out and get a snack while it is getting downloaded.
+pip (python's package manager) will install pygame for you, you just go out and get a snack while it is getting downloaded.

 if windows sends an error, try using one of the next: